GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

   - **Do not** use punctuation, upper case or special characters as this may alter the file order
   - The example below uses *underscores* between key sections and *hyphens* to connect the elements.

-When applied, the FNC would look like this:

-**20220818_researchinterviews_candidate-1-transcript_01.doc**

-Note that you can clearly see what the file is about, the version and when the file was created.
+You can clearly see what the file is about, the version and when the file was created.
 The convention will allow to add additional files that can be easily searched based off the file name.

 Another example of file naming convention:

 **YYYYMMDD_SiteA_SensorB.csv

+APPLIED FNC

+**20210621_Southport_Humidity.csv

 YYYYMMDD = Date in standardised, agreed format